 Registration, forums, apps and your dealings with us

 We collect information about you when you provide it to us.
-For example, when you subscribe to one of our titles, respond to one of our promotions, enquire about our products and services or participate in a reader forum (which could be online through our websites or our apps), by telephone or in person, or on paper.
+For example, when you fill out our online forms, subscribe to one of our titles, respond to one of our promotions, enquire about our products and services or participate in a reader forum (which could be online through our websites or our apps), by telephone or in person, or on paper.
 If you telephone us or if we call you, the call may be recorded for quality, training and management purposes.
 We may also record customer enquiries via online chat for the same purposes.

 Information from devices

 Posts, comments and interaction

 When readers enter into a conversation with any of our titles, for example through the use of polls, comments, text messages, email, phone, radio or letters we reserve the right to display this content indefinitely in any relevant context subject to our editorial judgement.
 This may be anonymised in the case of testimonials or customer service conversations.

 Any information about yourself or others that you submit on social media sites, including chat rooms, blogs and forums, will be viewed by other people.
 As such, this personal data may be viewed, collected and used by third parties, including search engines, over which we have no control.
 We are not responsible for either the information you submit/post or otherwise make available in such public areas or any use that may be made of such information by any third party.